chingchenms/llvm/docs/Coroutines.rst

 First three lines of `entry` block establish the coroutine frame.
 The `coro.size`_ intrinsic is lowered to a constant representing the size required for the coroutine frame.
-The `coro.init`_ intrinsic returns the address to be used as a coroutine frame pointer (which could be at an offset relative to the allocated block of memory).
+The `coro.begin`_ intrinsic returns the address to be used as a coroutine frame pointer (which could be at an offset relative to the allocated block of memory).

-The `coro.delete` intrinsic, given the coroutine frame pointer, returns a pointer of the memory block to be freed.
+The `coro.free` intrinsic, given the coroutine frame pointer, returns a pointer of the memory block to be freed.

 Two other intrinsics seen in this fragment are used to mark up the control flow